 Hence, associates at Deloitte will communicate with managers at Morgan Stanely for all the services that Morgan Stanley is obtaining from Deloitte.

 In the same way, servicing companies constantly communicate with their client companies as per their Service Level Agreements.
 This includes everything from reports, project planning, video conferences, briefings, and emails.

 If you’re in a client-facing role, your communication skills have the power to make or break things.
-Hence, your need to hone the skills constantly and build a solid client communication strategy.
+Hence, you need to hone your skills constantly and build a solid client communication strategy.

-It’s no surprise that client communications have the tendency to go sideways, and the room for misunderstandings is omnipresent.
+It’s no surprise that client communications tend to go sideways, and the room for misunderstandings is omnipresent.
 A skilled communicator knows how to traverse communications effectively, leaving little to no margin for error.

 A skilled communicator can be identified with the following elements in their conversations:

 - Active listening

 - Logical but wise

 Client communication is something that is best learned by experience.
 Your soft skills and overall communication abilities go a long way in developing excellent client communication skills.